 Queensland law states that smoke alarms must be placed at the following locations;

-Wireless interconnected photoelectric smoke alarms must be installed on each storey:
+Wireless photoelectric interconnected smoke alarms must be installed on each storey:

 - In each bedroom; and,